We can't abandon our own people: Rahul Gandhi on Indian students stranded in Ukraine | Politics

 We can't abandon our own people: Rahul Gandhi on Indian students stranded in Ukraine

-Congress leader Rahul Gandhi on Monday asked the government to urgently share its evacuation plan with those stranded in Ukraine and their families as he shared a video of some students being harassed by the military there.My heart goes out to the Indian students suffering such violence and their family watching these videos.
+Congress leader Rahul Gandhi on Monday asked the government to urgently share its evacuation plan with those stranded in Ukraine and their families and tweeted a video clip purportedly showing some girl students being harassed by the military there.He alleged that the government is not taking effective steps to bring Indian students home amid a Russian military offensive on Ukraine and that the prime minister is missing in action.My heart goes out to the Indian students suffering such violence and their family watching these videos.

 - Country: